shane-kercheval/llm-workflow/README.md

 # llm-workflow

 `llm-workflow` is a light framework for using LLMs.
 It contains classes for models (e.g. OpenAI) as well as constructing 'workflows' and 'agents'.
-The model objects implement memory tracking, making it an easy way to have conversations.
+The model objects implement memory tracking, making it an easy way to have conversations with LLMs.

-Here is a quick example showing how to use OpenAI.
+Here is a quick example showing how to use `OpenAIChat` class.
 More complex examples are shown below and in the `examples` folder.

 ```
 from llm_workflow.openai import OpenAIChat